brascher/docker-django-jwt/README.md

-# Sample Python Django Backend Running in a Docker container
+# Sample Python Django Backend Running in a Docker Container
 This is a sample Python Django REST application with JSON Web Tokens (JWT) implemented for authentication of specific services.
 The app is packaged and deployed in a Docker container, along with the supporting applications via the docker-compose file.
 Once logging is implementing, all necessary monitoring and tracking information will be output to STDOUT and available via `docker logs` or any other monitoring solution that can read the STDOUT, such as Logstash.

 THIS REPO IS UNDER CONSTRUCTION AND STILL IN PROGRESS.